alecl303/TheSultansOfSuggestion/project-description.md

 If the player's health depletes to 0, then a death scene loads which informs the player they died and allows for a direct continuation which resets the player back to the first level or a main menu option that returns them to the main menu.
 The credits scene is very similar to death but it portrays a more cheery connotation then its counterpart.

 ## Movement/Physics

+### Attacking
+* Melee attacks spawn an invisible hitbox called a PlayerMeleePrefab, which has a RigidBody2D component, melee hit box controller component, and a Box Collider 2D component.
+This allows the player melee attacks to have pushback as they follow Unity’s built in physics system.
+* Ranged attacks spawn bullets which also have a RigidBody2D component, bullet controller component, and a Box Collider 2D component.
+Each bullet will push back the enemy.
+* The player’s attacks are angled based on where the mouse pointer is.
+The attacks are pointing towards the mouse’s direction.

+### General Movement
+* The RigidBody2D component’s velocity is used to define the direction and speed the object should be moving toward.
+* We avoided using RigidBody2D’s transform.position for movement as it will ignore Unity’s physics system since this is setting the position.

+### Determination of Player Movement
+* The player's movement is determined using the command pattern and input detection.
+* The player's roll direction is a normalized unit vector created using the value of the input axes.
+* All directional movement followed exercise 1 from Professor Joshua McCoy.

+### Determination of Enemy Movement
+* Enemy movement also uses the command pattern (see Game Logic) and the enemy either wanders or chases based on distance from the player.
+* To track the player, the enemy simply creates a target vector by subtracting its position from the player’s position, then normalizing that as a unit vector.
+* As for the enemy dashing, we utilized Unity’s lerping to make a smooth dash.
+The dash will activate once the enemy is close enough.

+### Collisions
+* Between Enemies and the Environment
+  * Each environment game object that is collidable on the map has the "Environment" tag.
+For example, the walls are tagged "Environment".
+  * For the Caves map, the empty area and the spikes are labeled "Hole" for the tag.
+This will allow flying enemies to ignore the collision and go through these parts of the map.
+This is done through the EnemyController where, if the enemy is a flying unit and a collision is triggered, the collision is then ignored.
+* Between Enemies, Projectiles, and the Player
+  * In order to use Unity’s built in physics, we utilized Unity’s RigidBody2D component and Unity’s box/circle collider components.
+To identify if we want an object to follow Unity’s physics system, the object will have to add those two components.
+This will allow each object to have some mass and force applied whenever they collide.
+Once the two box/circle colliders touch, this will inform the attached scripts whether there was a collision.
+To represent accurate hitboxes, the shape best representing the object is used (except for the player which uses a circle collider to prevent them from dashing through the walls).
+*  Projectile Interactions
+  * Projectiles are tagged as "PlayerAttack" or "EnemyAttack", and will either collide and destroy themselves or ignore a collision based on the tag.
+Additional functionality afflicts the projectile's damage on collisions.
+  * Each projectile also has their own defined damage inside a script that is then attached to bullet/projectile prefab.
+This defines the behavior of the bullet and allows management of stats.
+* Floor Spell Interactions
+  * Floor spells are tagged either “PlayerBuffSpell” or “PlayerTrapSpell,” and spawned on the floor.
+The floor spells will activate their effect in OnTriggerEnter in the EnemyController or PlayerController.
+PlayerBuffSpell is used for the healing spell, and will activate once the player stands on it.
+The PlayerTrapSpell is used in IcicleTrap and triggers a barrage of bullets when an enemy steps on the circle.
+  * Each of these has a RigidBody2D and a circle collider component since the spells are both circular.

 ## Animation and Visuals
 Assets Used: